 Herta (HB) Peju was born in Austria and grew up in Venezuela.
 In 1983, HB and Tony Peju purchased a 30 acre property in Rutherford – the site of Peju Winery today.
 A steady presence in many roles in the business, she also ensures that all of the winery’s elaborate gardens and landscaping are maintained to a high standard.
 Guests often greet her while she is checking on the flowers and trees and overall ambiance of the winery grounds, which also encompass stunning flowers and a wide variety of trees.
 HB presides over a lavish garden and orchard at her home and is fond of creating delicious meals from that day’s harvest.

 Born in Los Angeles, Ariana Peju came to the Napa Valley with her family when she was three years old.
 One of Ariana’s early accomplishments was the installation of 720 solar panels spreading over 10,000 square feet of the winery roof: these provide 35% of the winery’s energy today.
 Ariana is directing the winery’s transition to a range of other programs, such as using energy efficient light bulbs, non-toxic and environmentally safe cleaning products and recyclable packing and biodegradable shipping materials.
-In 2016, a vineyard and winery in Carneros joined the portfolio.
-In 2019, Calmére Estate Winery opened to the public.
-Ariana directed the extensive renovations there.
+In 2016, a vineyard and winery in Carneros joined the PEJU portfolio, and Ariana directed the extensive renovations there.